visit-dav/visit/docs/SphynxDocs/Quantitative/Expressions.rst

 HSV Color Function (``hsvcolor()``) : ``hsvcolor(exprH,exprS,exprV)``
     See :ref:`Color_Expression_Function`.
-This function is similar to the ``color()`` function but takes *Hue*, *Saturation* and *Value* (Lightness) arguments as inputs and returns an RGB *vector* expression.
+This function is similar to the ``color()`` function but takes *Hue*, *Saturation* and *Value* (Lightness) arguments as inputs and produces an RGB *vector* expression.

 .. _Color4_Expression_Function: